-Your wean consultation includes the development of a personalized plan: how to structure meals, how to read cues, a suggested tube-feeding reduction schedule, dietitian review of feeding (if desired), mental health support for parents (if desired).
+Your wean consultation includes the development of a personalized plan: how to structure meals, how to read cues, a suggested tube-feeding reduction schedule, dietitian review of feeding, mental health support for parents.
 We can check in with you every day, by phone, text, or Skype, or every few days, depending on your preference.
 We typically start off with an hour of feeding consultant time to make sure the plan makes sense and to answer any questions that come up.
 After that, we can exchange quick messages so that your purchased hours go a long way.

 Our consultation packages are ranked by support levels, and families choose how many hours of support they want to purchase.
 We also have a menu of “a la carte” services, where you can purchase consultation hours individually at any time.